 This course is an introduction to the Elements of Art and Principals of Design.
 Students will do a variety of projects in drawing, painting, and printmaking.
 Students will also begin to understand art as visual communication that connects the artist to many facets of the world.
 Prior art and drawing experience is not necessary - all abilities are welcome.
 This course is a prerequisite for many other Visual Arts classes and is a great course for freshman and sophomores, especially those who would like to go on to Drawing & Printmaking, Ceramics & Sculpture, and/or Painting.
+Fundamentals of Art students will focus on the sustainability of arts and supplies, as they learn the basic skills in each medium.
 Students will be required to create a culminating digital portfolio of their artwork, highlighting their newly learned techniques, combined with artistic voice and expression.